 It is our job to seek justice and represent those who have been the victims of crime.
 At times that means holding a loved one accountable or testifying about a crime they witnessed.
 That can be difficult to do, so our therapy dogs become a great asset in helping people feel comfortable while here.

-Our office has had both Willa and Bear since May 4, 2020.
-See how we’ve grown to love these two dogs since then!
+Our office has had Bear since May 4, 2020.
+See how we’ve grown to love him since then!

 Bear is a 100-pound German shepherd who was donated by a family before starting his training.
 He is almost 3 years old and has an endless amount of energy!
 Bear loves to chase the leaves that fall from trees or visit the Court Clerk’s Office when he can.
 The DA’s Office staff loves to take him on walks and knows his picky taste in treats.